Hawaii, United States of America - Things to Do in Hawaii

 Top Things to Do in Hawaii

-Booking Tip: Park entrance is $30 per vehicle for 7 days.
-Book guided tours for $80-150 per person to access areas not reachable by car and get expert geological insights.
-Visit during early morning or late afternoon for the best lighting and cooler temperatures.
+Booking Tip: Park entrance fees are $30 per vehicle for 7 days.
+Book helicopter tours ($200-400) well in advance for aerial volcano views.
+Visit during early morning or late afternoon for the best lighting and fewer crowds.

 Getting There

-Most visitors fly into Honolulu International Airport (HNL) on Oahu, which serves as the main hub with direct flights from major US mainland cities, Asia, and other Pacific destinations.
-Other major airports include Kahului Airport (OGG) on Maui and Kona International Airport (KOA) on the Big Island, which also offer direct flights from the mainland.
-Inter-island flights are frequent and take 20-45 minutes between islands, operated by Hawaiian Airlines, Southwest, and Alaska Airlines, with round-trip inter-island fares typically ranging from $80-200.
+Most visitors arrive at Honolulu International Airport (HNL) on Oahu, which serves as the main hub with direct flights from the U.S. mainland, Asia, and other Pacific destinations.
+Kahului Airport (OGG) on Maui and Kona International Airport (KOA) on the Big Island also receive direct mainland flights.
+Inter-island flights connect all major islands and take 20-45 minutes, with Hawaiian Airlines, Southwest, and Mokulele Airlines providing frequent service.
+Cruise ships also visit Hawaiian ports, typically offering 7-14 day itineraries that include multiple islands.

 Getting Around